Always something to do for the holidays or rainy day?

 How can I stream it?

-Disney has wide device support, streaming to phones, tablets, computers, connected TVs and streaming media boxes.
-I also already saw the app appear on my PS4.
+Disney has wide device support, streaming to phones, tablets (also with child-friendly settings), computers, connected TVs and streaming media boxes.
+I also saw the app appear on my PS4.

 Each Disney Plus account can stream to four devices simultaneously and can create seven user profiles for different members of the household.